natcap/invest.users-guide/source/roadmap.rst

 + Maps of the distribution of nearshore marine vegetation (i.e. mangroves, salt marshes)
 + Data on the amount of carbon stored in four carbon ‘pools’: aboveground biomass, belowground biomass, sediments, and dead organic matter.
 + Data on the rate of carbon accumulation in the sediments for each type of marine vegetation.
-+ Additional data on the market or social value of sequestered carbon and its annual rate of change, and a discount rate can be used in an optional model that estimates the value of this ecosystem service to society.
++ Additional data on the market or social value of sequestered carbon and its annual rate of change, and a discount rate can be used in an optional model that estimates the value of this environmental service to society.

 Outputs
 ^^^^^^^